Veterans Employment Toolkit

 Common readjustment challenges related to returning home include things like reconnecting with family, creating new routines, creating structure, and adjusting to a different pace of life.
 Common readjustment challenges in the workplace include adjusting to a different pace of work, adjusting to a work environment that may be more competitive and individualistic, and learning the nuances of language and of culture in the new workplace.
 To learn more about the military experience and deployment, check out our Military Deployment page and the Common Challenges During Readjustment to Civilian Life handout.

-Want resources to share with Veterans in the civilian workplace and their supervisors?
+Want handouts to share with Veterans in the civilian workplace and their supervisors?

 In collaboration with Aetna, the Department of Veterans Affairs is creating a series of handouts to assist Veterans and EAP providers with managing common workplace reintegration and adjustment challenges.